Sunday, October 27, 2024

 Revisiting My Roots Part 1

 For a long time, I have thought about taking a couple of days to drive to East Texas to revisit the places my family used to go to.
 We spent every Christmas, Thanksgiving, and Easter at my Grandma Love's house.
 It was a wonderful place for all of the cousins to roam free on the tar roads between the tall swaying pine trees.
 We had so many adventures there when I was growing up.
 Grandma Love was a wonderful lady.
 She was kind and a bit sassy.
 She loved growing things and canning things from her garden.
-She made the best biscuits and grave I have ever tasted.
+She made the best biscuits and gravy I have ever tasted.
 My parents, brother, sister, aunt, uncle, and cousins used to squeeze around the table to eat or play card games for hours.
 Her house was always filled with laughter and love.
 It has been almost thirty years since she died.
 I wanted to spend a weekend going back to Pine Mills to see if I could find her old property.
-Daphne said she would came with me, so of course, that turned a simple drive into an adventure.
+Daphne said she would come with me, so of course, that turned a simple drive into an adventure.

 First stop was at the new Bucees in Hillsboro.
 We found Thelma and Louise shirts in the store and knew we had to buy them.